Forecast for Raleigh, Durham, Fayetteville :: WRAL.com

 Temperatures remained toasty overnight and had already reached the upper 70s by 7 a.m.
 Expect a high around 100 degrees or more by the hottest point in the day, between 4 and 6 p.m.

-The National Weather Service issued Excessive Heat Warnings for Wake and Cumberland counties from 11 a.m. to 7 p.m. on Saturday, and Moss says its those counties that have been hit hardest by heat.
+The National Weather Service issued Excessive Heat Warnings for dozens of North Carolina counties, including Wake, Johnston, Chatham and Cumberland counties until 7 p.m. on Sunday.

 "Temperatures are headed for mid 90s to around 100 degrees later in the day," said Moss.
 "All of our area is under at least a heat advisory, with the larger urban areas of Wake and Cumberland counties under an excessive heat warning due to potential for the higher end of the expected heat index range.
 If you have outdoor plans, be sure to take frequent breaks, get plenty of water, find shade when you can, and retreat to air conditioning as needed."